-This segment of The Law and You features personal injury trial lawyer Lara Johnson discussing how adequate collision coverage, or legal action, is needed to recover the full property loss in a collision.
+This segment of The Law and You features personal injury trial lawyer Lara Johnson discussing how adequate collision coverage, and sometimes legal action, is needed to recover the full property loss in a collision.

 JOEL: This is Joel Block for The Law and You with Eugene attorney Lara Johnson.
 Lara, many listeners have asked why insurance companies don’t pay for the full loss when their cars have been heavily damaged in an accident.